 The process of buying a house starts with a check to see that you qualify for a mortgage.
-See a mortgage broker such as Andy Wilson who will assess your circumstances, explain the different types of mortgage and how they work, suggest which might be the best for you and why, explain the setting up and monthly costs, and obtain an ‘agreement to lend in principle’ from a lender.
+See a mortgage broker such as Robert Drury who will assess your circumstances, explain the different types of mortgages and how they work, suggest which might be the best for you and why, explain the setting up and monthly costs, and obtain an ‘agreement to lend in principle’ from a lender.

 2. Choose your home

 Agree a purchase price with the estate agents or vendor.
-If you are close to a stamp duty band (see our Costs of Buying A House page) threshold try and negotiate a price at or below the band limit.
-Do NOT put offers in writing without the help of a Solicitor – you may find yourself legally committed to buying the property even if your finances go wrong!
+If the price is close to a stamp duty band threshold (see our costs of buying a house page) try and negotiate a price at or below the band limit.
+Do NOT put offers in writing without the help of a Solicitor – because you may find yourself legally committed to buying the property even if your finances go wrong!

 3. Choose a Solicitor

 You will need a good conveyancing Solicitor.
-If you do not have one, Andy Wilson can make a recommendation of someone who you can trust.
-Expect to pay around £150-£300 for search fees to get the legal process started with the balance payable at completion of the property purchase.
+If you do not have one, Robert can make a recommendation of someone who you can trust.
+Expect to pay around £150-£300 for search fees to get the legal process started, with the balance payable at completion of the property purchase.